consiglionazionaledellericerche/jscontact-tools/README.md

 19. JSContact UTCDateTime type is mapped to Java Calendar.

-20. Media type information of `MediaResource` objects is automatically detected when the MEDIATYPE parameter is missing.
+20. Media type information of `Media` objects is automatically detected when the MEDIATYPE parameter is missing.

 21. A custom time zone (i.e. a time zone including non-zero minutes or non-IANA time zone) is transformed into a `customTimeZones` map entry whose key is prefixed the `customTimeZonesPrefix` configuration property concatenated